basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Hooks.md

 send_realtime(_Object, _RiakClient) ->
 	% Do Nothing function -- These hooks are called in predictable
-	% but complex ways especially as the number of replication sites
+	% but complex ways especially as the number of replication
-	% or sinks increase.
+	% sites (Version 2 Replication) or sinks (Version 3 Replication)
+	% increase.
 	ok.

 send(_Object, _RiakClient) ->
 	% Do Nothing function -- These hooks are called in predictable
-	% but complex ways especially as the number of replication sites
+	% but complex ways especially as the number of replication
-	% or sinks increase.
+	% sites (Version 2 Replication) or sinks (Version 3 Replication)
+	% increase.
 	ok.
 ```

-Save the above code to your computer as `riak_repl_hook_sample.erl`.
+Save the above code to your computer as `riak_replication_hook_sample.erl`.

 To install the sample hook,

-* Compile `riak_repl_hook_sample.erl`
+* Compile `riak_replication_hook_sample.erl`

   **Note on the Erlang Compiler**: You must use the Erlang compiler (`erlc`) associated with the Riak installation or the version of Erlang used when compiling Riak from source.
 For packaged Riak installations, you can consult Table 1 below for the default location of Riak’s erlc for each supported platform.
 If you compiled from source, use the erlc from the Erlang version you used to compile Riak.